 The trend towards more and more search components has been clear over the last years.
 And while it is a good SEO strategy for sites to sneak their way into the first page with some specially marked-up answer, site owners will have to accept that Google is actually becoming their website’s homepage, giving direct access to the different parts of information they consider relevant, and sometimes, providing the full answer directly within search results with no click going to the website itself.

 Google has a problem.

 Not all problems can be solved easily—not even by Google.
 While still trying to make their users happy, Google aims at finding a way to find out whether a site is trustworthy, has a certain authority in its niche, and whether the presented information comes from a source with expertise in their field.

 This is especially true when it comes to so-called YMYL sites (Your Money, Your Life).
-YMYL refers to sites that have a direct impact on people’s lives (health) and finances, thus directly impacting happiness..
+YMYL refers to sites that directly impact on people’s lives (health) and finances, thus directly impacting happiness.

 There is just too much content being produced online to keep track, and it’s getting harder and harder to determine which content really should be consumed when seeking advice, and which content has been written by a non-expert on a budget in 15 minutes by rewriting whatever could be found on the subject.

 And there’s more: with AI getting more and more ahead, in no time, there will be commercial writing programs available, creating original content automatically with AI engines, based on a few parameters like topic, length, level of expertise, etc.